codyrushing/workshop-generative-art/exercises/003-3d/README.md

 * Make sure `duration` is set in the settings, otherwise it will endlessly make frames.
 * `canvas-sketch-mp4 tmp/` - uses ffmpeg to build an mp4 from frames
 * OR, go to https://giftool.surge.sh/, which will allow you to upload frames and get an mp4

+* `eases` is an npm package with a bunch of easing functions
+* `bezier-easing` - an npm package to make your own easing functions with cubic bezier values.
+Eg